Saumya4321/CT-infection-GradCAM/README.md

 # Brain CT Infection Classification with Grad-CAM-Based Interpretability

 ## Project Overview
+This project proposes a CNN architecture for classifying level of infection in Brain CT images.
+Interpretability is given by GradCAM.

 ## Motivation
 This project was undertaken as an assignment for 'AI in Medical Image Analysis (DS261)' course , offered by the Computational and Data Science Department (CDS) at the Indian Institute of Science.